thephez/dash-user-docs/docs/core/ref/core-ref-p2p-network-instantsend-messages.md

 ## islock

-*Added in protocol version 70214 of Dash Core* [block:callout]
+*Added in protocol version 70214 of Dash Core*

-{
-  "type": "warning",
-  "title": "Future deprecation",
+> 🚧 Future deprecation
+>
-  "body": "The [`isdlock` message](#isdlock) with expanded features will eventually replace this message.
-Protocol version 70220 maintains backwards compatibility for older clients."
+> The [`isdlock` message](#isdlock) with expanded features will eventually replace this message.
+Protocol version 70220 maintains backwards compatibility for older clients.
-}
-[/block]

 The [`islock` message](../ref/core-ref-p2p-network-instantsend-messages.md#islock) is used to provide details of transactions that have been locked by LLMQ-based InstantSend.
 The message includes the details of all transaction <<glossary:inputs>> along with the transaction ID and the BLS <<glossary:signature>> of the <<glossary:LLMQ>> that approved the transaction lock.

 | Bytes | Name | Data type | Description |